Night Stalker (video game): Gameplay

-There are five different robots that the man encounters in accordance with the point total.
-The terrain is filled with corners and ambush points that players must use to full effect.
+There are five different robots that can be encountered in accordance with the point total.
+The terrain is filled with corners and ambush points that the player must fully exploit.
 There is also a spider web in the northwest corner where the spider enemy spawns.
 Player movement is hindered here, and all firepower is heavily suppressed within, making it a strategic location.
-Also of importance is the player's bunker, in which the player begins each life.
+Also of importance is the bunker, in which the player begins each life.
 The bunker is a safe zone and the player is impervious to damage while inside, though the more advanced robot adversaries have the firepower to destroy this safe haven.

 The game features only one unchanging level and no music, instead having a pulsing background beat playing back at a set interval that signals the speed chosen by the player.

 Legacy

 The Intellivision version was made available for the PlayStation 3 through PlayStation Home in fall 2012 in a collection titled Intellivision Gen2.
-In addition to being filled with bats and spiders, it had a greater variety of killer robots along with a variety of maze structures.
+In addition to being filled with bats and spiders, it had a greater variety of killer robots and an assortment of mazes.

-An updated version of Night Stalker of the same name has been announced for release on the Intellivision Amico video game console in 2020.
+In 2020, an updated version of Night Stalker was announced for release on the Intellivision Amico video game console.
+As the console has faced many delays, this updated version has not been released.